SoundQubed Amp Kits, Wire & Big 3 Kits for Car Audio Installs

 SoundQubed Power Wire

 SoundQubed power wire carries current from the battery or electrical distribution point to the amplifier.
+This wire is one of the most important parts of the installation because it supplies the current the amplifier needs to make power.

 The power cable should be routed carefully through the vehicle and protected from: